Chickpeas belong to the family of Fabaceae and are an annual legume that is the

 high blood pressure.
 Also, the fiber present in chickpeas helps to reduce the

 triglyceride levels in the blood.
-Thus promoting a healthy heart.
+Thus promoting a healthy heart. - Strengthens bones: Chickpeas are rich in calcium and magnesium content

-along with fibers which help to promote the strength of the bones.
+along with fibers which help to promote the strength of the bones. - Enhances memory: Chickpeas possess an element known as choline which

 is a nutrient that helps in the formation and release of brain-friendly